trickeyd/react-native-modal/README.md

 Arguments:

-- *renderModal* - Render function which is passed an interface, and returns your bespoke modal component
+- _config_ - config object for you modal - must include your renderModal function
-- *isVisible* - boolean that specifies whether the modal should be rendered
+- _isVisible_ - boolean that specifies whether the modal should be rendered
-- *options* (optional) - Modal options
-- *onModalClosed* (optional) - Called when modal start to animate out
-- *onModalRemoved* (optional) - Called when animation out is completed, and modal is removed
+- _dependencies_ - An array of dependecied for shallow checking.
+When these change, the modal rerenders.
+They will often be the same as your modals properties

 Returned interface:

-- *removeModal* - Instantly removes modal with no out animation
+- _removeModal_ - Instantly removes modal with no out animation

 ### useModalTrigger

 Arguments:

-- *renderModal* - Render function which is passed an interface, and returns your bespoke modal component
-- *options* (optional) - Modal options
-- *onModalClosed* (optional) - Called when modal start to animate out
-- *onModalRemoved* (optional) - Called when animation out is completed, and modal is removed
+- _config_ - config object for you modal - must include your renderModal function
+- _dependencies_ - An array of dependecied for shallow checking.
+When these change, the modal rerenders.

 Returned interface:

-- *openModal* - Triggers modal to start animating in
+- _openModal_ - Triggers modal to start animating in
-- *closeModal* - Triggers modal to start animating out
+- _closeModal_ - Triggers modal to start animating out
-- *removeModal* - Instantly removes modal with no out animation
+- _removeModal_ - Instantly removes modal with no out animation

 ### useModalSwitch

 Arguments:

-- *modalConfigArray* - An array of arrays, each with 2 / 3 elements
+- _modalConfigArray_ - An array of arrays, each with 2 / 3 elements
-- [0] - *renderModal* - Render function which is passed an interface, and returns your bespoke modal component
+- [0] - _config_ - config object for you modal - must include your renderModal function
-- [1] - *isVisible* - boolean that specifies whether the modal should be rendered
+- [1] - _isVisible_ - boolean that specifies whether the modal should be rendered
-- [2] - *options* (optional) - Modal options
+- [2] - _options_ (optional) - Modal options

-## Options
+## Config

+- _renderModal_- Render function which is passed an interface, and returns your bespoke modal component
-- _onBackgroundPress_ - Callback triggered by the background being pressed
+- _onBackgroundPress_(optional) - Callback triggered by the background being pressed
-- _animationTypeIn_ - Animation type used when modal appears
+- _animationTypeIn_(optional) - Animation type used when modal appears
-- _animationTypeOut_ - Animation type used when modal disappears
+- _animationTypeOut_(optional) - Animation type used when modal disappears
-- _backgroundFadeDuration_ - The time taken for the background to animate
+- _backgroundFadeDuration_(optional) - The time taken for the background to animate
-- _backgroundFadeOutDelay_ - Time after which the background animates out once modal is closed
+- _backgroundFadeOutDelay_(optional) - Time after which the background animates out once modal is closed
-- _animationTimeIn_ - Time taken to animate in
+- _animationTimeIn_(optional) - Time taken to animate in
-- _animationTimeOut_ - Time taken to animate out
+- _animationTimeOut_(optional) - Time taken to animate out
+- _onModalClosed_(optional) - Called when modal start to animate out
+- _onModalRemoved_(optional) - Called when animation out is completed, and modal is removed

 ## Animation Types